vngzs/paxos-devops/README.md

    if the message already exists.
 2. `/messages/<hash>` responds to GET requests and returns the message that hashes to `hash`.
 Nonexistent messages receive a HTTP 404 error.
-3. `/messages/<hash>` also responds to DELETE requests, so that messages can be cleaned up from the server.
+3. `/messages/<hash>` is an [optional endpoint](#delete-endpoint) also responds
+   to DELETE requests, so that messages can be cleaned up from the server.
    Since the service uses Docker volumes to persist messages across service restarts, this provides a convenient way to reset the container state.

 ## Building and running the image